 Purdue Regional Extension Center (PurdueREC)

 Purdue Healthcare Advisors was one of 62 Regional Extension Centers nationwide chosen by the Office of the National Coordinator for Health IT (ONC) to implement the 2010-2015 Health IT Regional Extension Center (REC) Cooperative Agreement Program authorized by the Health Information Technology for Economic and Clinical Health Act (HITECH).

 During the programmatic years, PHA helped its PurdueREC-registered providers secure more than $200M in MU incentive payments from the Center for Medicare and Medicaid EHR Incentive Payment Plan, which is now called the Medicare Promoting Interoperability Program.
-The PurdueREC guided more than 25% of the state's primary care providers to MU compliance, and 25 Critical Access Hospitals (CAHs) and 5 rural hospitals to MU compliance; and helped more than 89% of Federally Qualified Health Clinics throughout the state.
-All of the PurdueREC's rural and CAHs implemented an EHR, and 83% achieved the MU standard, while 98% achieved the first milestone.
-In addition, the PurdueREC was recognized nationally for excellence with regard to grant sustainability efforts, most notably around the areas of Health IT privacy and security.
+PurdueREC guided more than 25% of the state's primary care providers to MU compliance, including 25 Critical Access Hospitals (CAHs) and 5 Rural Hospitals (RHs); and helped more than 89% of Indiana's Federally Qualified Health Clinics.
+All the PurdueREC's CAHs and RHs implemented an EHR, and 83% achieved the MU standard while 98% achieved the first milestone.
+PurdueREC was recognized nationally for excellence with regard to grant sustainability efforts, most notably around the areas of Health IT privacy and security.